himjoshi95/ReconciliationSimulator/README.md

 2. Re-rendering (render() function): The render() function clears the existing DOM (#todos element) and re-renders the entire list based on the current state (todos array).
 This is a simple form of reconciliation where you rebuild the entire UI every time there's a change.

-3.Component Representation (divComponent() function): You're breaking down your UI into smaller components (divComponent) that represent individual tasks.
+3. Component Representation (divComponent() function): You're breaking down your UI into smaller components (divComponent) that represent individual tasks.
 This is similar to how React components work.

 4. Handling Updates (addTask() and deleteTask() functions): You update the state by adding or deleting tasks and then call render() to reflect those changes in the DOM.